 To file a complaint, complete the Form for Filing Discrimination, Harassment and Retaliation Complaints [PDF].
-Student /Applicant must file a written complaint, no later than twenty (20) work days after the end of the academic term (semester/quarter) in which the most recently alleged discriminatory/ harassing/ retaliatory act occurred.
+Student /Applicant must file a written complaint, about the alleged discriminatory/ harassing/ retaliatory act.

 The campus has assembled a number of policies under one document that address various aspects of campus life.
 Many of these policies [PDF] apply to the campus in general and not just students.